whyboris/utilitarianism.net/README.md

 ## Developing

-For detailed instructions if you're new to coding, see the [section below](#if-youve-not-coded-but-want-to-start)
+For detailed instructions if you're new to coding, see the [section below](#first-time-coding)

-Make sure you have installed [Hugo](https://gohugo.io/getting-started/installing/) (v`0.101.0` or newer) first.
+Short version: make sure you have installed [Hugo](https://gohugo.io/getting-started/installing/) (`0.101.0` or newer) first.
 After cloning the repository, run `git submodule update --init` to download the themes submodule; this needs to be done only once.
 After this, just run the server:

 ```sh
 hugo server -D